 Stainless steel cookware has multiple benefits but difficult cleaning may be one of few drawbacks.
 This might seem like an impossible task, especially if the calcium deposits have been on the cookware for some time.
 You might be frustrated because you feel that your cooking gears are not clean.

 Some people ignore the obvious scum buildup on the cookware, while others find ways of changing the water they use.
 Some people may not have this option, and others consider it too much work.

 The good news is that you can get rid of those mineral deposits.
 All you need are the right tools.

 Here are the steps you can take to remove the calcium buildup on your pots and pans and have them sparkling again.

 What causes hard water stains?

 Hard water is water that has a high level of dissolved minerals.
 The most common ones are magnesium, iron, and calcium.
 One property of water is that it is a good solvent.
 Therefore, as it finds its way between the soil and rocks, some minerals from these two get into the water.

 This solution eventually goes into your water supply.
 You will not see the minerals after they have dissolved in water, but you can be sure there are lots of minerals in your tap water.

 When washing your pots and pans, the water eventually goes down the drain.
 However, the minerals remain behind.
 You will now see them in the form of white residue not only on your cooking gear but also on your glasses.
 They are also present in your pipes.

 Sometimes the mineral deposits can be blue or orange in color.

-There are various techniques you can use to clean the white residue from your pots and pans.
+You can use various techniques to clean the white residue from your pots and pans.
 Here are some of them.